Bandit Pareto Set Identification: the Fixed Budget Setting: SETTING

 If $\vmu_i\nprec \vmu_j$, $\M(i,j)$ is the smallest uniform increase of $j$ that makes it dominate $i$.
 If $\vmu_i\prec \vmu_j$ then $\m(i,j)$ is the smallest increase of any component of $i$ which makes it non-dominated by $j$. \cite{auer_pareto_2016} proposed an algorithm in the fixed-confidence setting whose sample complexity is characterized by some sub-optimality gaps $\Delta_i$'s defined as follows.
 For a sub-optimal arm $i\notin \cS^\star$,

 which is the smallest quantity that should be added component-wise to $\vmu_i$ to make $i$ appear Pareto optimal w.r.t $\{\vmu_k: k\in [K]\setminus \{i\} \}$.
 For an optimal arm $i \in \cS^\star$,

-where with the convention $\min_\emptyset = +\infty$. $\delta_i^+$ accounts for how much $i$ is close to dominate (or to be dominated by) another optimal arm while $\delta_i^-$ translates in a sense the smallest ``margin" from an optimal arm $i$ to the sub-optimal arms. \cite{auer_pareto_2016} show that the difficulty (i.e. near-optimal sample complexity) of fixed-confidence PSI is characterized by the complexity term
+where with the convention $\min_\emptyset = +\infty$. $\delta_i^+$ accounts for how much $i$ is close to dominate (or to be dominated by) another optimal arm while $\delta_i^-$ translates in a sense the smallest ``margin" from an optimal arm $i$ to the sub-optimal arms.
+We illustrate these quantities in Appendix~\ref{sec:lowerBound}. \cite{auer_pareto_2016} show that the difficulty (i.e. near-optimal sample complexity) of fixed-confidence PSI is characterized by the complexity term

 In this work, we show that it is also a relevant complexity measure for the fixed-budget setting.